32 Tips from the Entrepreneurs Bookshelf for Entrepreneurs, Startups & Business Owners

 - How do we expect to have a thriving company that helps people if you spend more on your car than on your business?
 It's crazy!
 (The Way You Do Anything is the Way You Do Everything)

 - If you study successful people from all walks of life, you will find that they make decisions quickly and rarely change their mind once the decision is made.
 To many people agonize over decisions, even small ones, and are quick to change at the first sign of a problem.
 The inability to act quickly has cost many a person the chance of a lifetime.
-If you want to be more successful and as a result happier, cultivate the habit of making decisions quickly. (happy@work)
+If you want to be more successful and as a result happier, cultivate the habit of making decisions quickly. ([email protected])

 - The idea that an idea must be unique to be good is an annoying (and very common) misconception.
 (Start Me Up!)